-'''

-Box Type: 'xml 'or 'bxml'

-Container: Meta box ('meta')
+Box Type: 'xml 'or 'bxml' Container: Meta box ('meta')

-Mandatory: No

-Quantity: Zero or one

-'''

 When the primary data is in XML format and it is desired that the XML be stored directly in the meta-box, one of these forms may be used.
 The Binary XML Box may only be used when there is a single well-defined binarization of the XML for that defined format as identified by the handler.